What Is the Difference Between First- and Second-Degree Manslaughter?

-Even though the killing was unintentional, any charges of manslaughter are taken seriously and will be vigorously prosecuted.
-Conviction could mean years in jail and a large fine, as well as consequences that will ruin your reputation and negatively impact your relationships, career, education, housing, and benefits.
+Even when the killing was unintentional, any charges of manslaughter are taken seriously and will be vigorously prosecuted.
+A conviction could mean years in jail and a large fine, as well as consequences that will ruin your reputation and negatively impact your relationships, career, education, housing, and benefits.

 In Illinois, the term “voluntary manslaughter” is now used only for the voluntary killing of an unborn child.
 What used to be considered voluntary manslaughter is now categorized instead as second-degree murder.
-Second-degree murder is similar to first-degree murder but has certain mitigating circumstances — such as being seriously provoked or believing the killing was lawfully justified — that lessen the charge.
+Second-degree murder is similar to first-degree murder but has certain mitigating circumstances that lessen the charge.
+These elements include being seriously provoked or believing the killing was lawfully justified.

 Voluntary manslaughter of an unborn child may occur in one of two circumstances:

-- When a person intentionally kills an unborn child and, at the time of the killing, believes that the circumstances justify or exonerate the killing, but the belief is unreasonable.
+- When a person intentionally kills an unborn child and, at the time of the killing, unreasonably believes that the circumstances justify or exonerate the killing.

 The difference between voluntary and involuntary manslaughter of an unborn child is that voluntary manslaughter requires the mental states of “knowingly” or “intentionally.”

-- Periodic imprisonment of up 3 to 4 years
+- Periodic imprisonment of up to four years

-- Probation or conditional discharge of up to 4 years
+- Probation or conditional discharge of up to four years

 - A fine of up to $25,000